Th3Sp00kyM8/starting-homelab-development/topology/setup.md

 ---

 ### 2.4 Firewall (Protectli Vault)
+- Download your preferred firewall/routing software to a flash via Rufus.
+Using OPNSense.
 - Connect monitor and keyboard for first boot.
 - Assign interfaces:
   - WAN → Router LAN port